 When flying from ships, the type was known as the 'Ship’s Strutter' and used either a standard wheeled undercarriage or a specially designed skid.
 It was launched off a platform fitted to the forward end of the ship or sometime later, a gun turret.

-The RFC meanwhile introduced the type into service in the spring of 1916 when No 70 Squadron received its first examples, all of which had been transferred from RNAS orders to strengthen RFC resources in France in preparation for the Somme offensive that July.
+The RFC meanwhile, introduced the type into service in the spring of 1916, when No 70 Squadron received its first examples.
+These aircraft had been transferred from RNAS orders, to strengthen RFC resources in France, in preparation for the Somme offensive that July.

-The 1½ Strutters ordered by the RFC began arriving at their units from July 1916 and the type was used extensively as a fighter-reconnaissance aircraft in France.
+The Sopwith 1½ Strutters ordered by the RFC began arriving at their units from July 1916, where the type was used extensively as a fighter-reconnaissance aircraft in France.

-The RFC explored using the 1½ Strutter as a single-seat bomber although it was little used in such operations.
-The RFC also developed a Home Defence variant in which the front cockpit was faired over and the pilot moved to the rear cockpit, From there he could fire a machine-gun over the upper wing and rather unfairly these were dubbed 'Sopwith Comics'.
+The RFC explored using the Sopwith 1½ Strutter as a single-seat bomber, although it was little used in such operations.
+The RFC also developed a Home Defence variant in which the front cockpit was faired over and the pilot moved to the rear cockpit.
+From there, he could fire a machine-gun over the upper wing although these were rather unfairly dubbed 'Sopwith Comics'.

-The RFC and RNAS careers of the 1½ Strutter were relatively short, the type having been withdrawn from front-line service by the end of 1917.
-It did however continue to serve both organisations in training roles.
+The RFC and RNAS career of the Sopwith 1½ Strutter was relatively short, the type having been withdrawn from front-line service by the end of 1917.
+It did however, continue to serve both organisations in training roles.